sagemathinc/cocalc/notes/july2013-push.md

 - [ ] (0:45?) worksheet: highlighting many cells and pressing shift-enter results in many new cells
 - [ ] (1:00?) bug in block parser -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f21ec599d17921
 - [ ] (0:20?) tooltips on delete project and public/private look wrong (not bootstraped)
 - [ ] (1:15?) get rid of 0=disable autosave; very dangerous.
+- [ ] (0:45?)
+MAYBE -- when adding blank lines at bottom, if cursor is at *very* bottom and backspace, it can be confusing.

 # User Features